PepeTheFroggie/ESP32CAM_RCTANK/ESP32webCAM_UDP/espnow_UDP_TX/readme.md

 TX settings
 ![Clipboard01.jpg](Clipboard01.jpg "Settings")

 BTW to set stuff press first the "senden" button and then the "write to eeprom" button.
+The "make fake RC" is used for testing.

 To extend the range you may use "wired repeater".
 Those are AP's with in wired repeater mode connected by cat5 wire.
 The $15 xiaomi C4 i use need to be reset daily or it clogs up, use app "planned restart" feature.